Fran Striker: The Lone Ranger

 Striker was extremely prolific.
-In addition to writing 156 Lone Ranger scripts a year, he wrote The Green Hornet (built around the Lone Ranger's descendant, Britt Reid) and a short-lived series, Ned Jordan Secret Agent.
-He scripted various Lone Ranger novels, two movie serials, and The Lone Ranger comic strip.
+As well as writing 156 Lone Ranger scripts a year, he wrote The Green Hornet and a short-lived series, Ned Jordan Secret Agent.
+He wrote several Lone Ranger novels, two movie serials, and a comic strip.
 He also contributed scripts to Challenge of the Yukon (later adapted for television as Sergeant Preston of the Yukon).
-Striker's work as a comic strip writer extended to writing The Green Hornet comic books and the 1945 newspaper strip The Sea Hound (based on The Adventures of the Sea Hound radio series that Striker contributed scripts to).
-He was also the author of the popular boy's adventure novels featuring "Tom Quest."
+He also wrote The Green Hornet comic books and the 1945 newspaper strip The Sea Hound (based on The Adventures of the Sea Hound radio series to which Striker contributed scripts).
+He was also the author of the popular boy's adventure novels featuring Tom Quest.

-Striker's later work included stints on the television versions of The Lone Ranger and Sergeant Preston of the Yukon, which were initially being produced while the radio series were still on the air.
+Striker's later work included stints on the television versions of The Lone Ranger and Sergeant Preston of the Yukon, which began while the radio series were still on the air.
 He provided the stories for many TV episodes by reworking old scripts from the radio series.
-Other writers adapted the stories for television and were credited as the "scriptwriter."
+Other writers adapted the stories for television and were credited as "scriptwriters."
 Striker's credit was given as "From the radio program edited by Fran Striker."

-Striker was 59 when he died in a 1962 car accident in Elma, while moving with his wife and children.
+Striker died in a car accident in 1962 in Elma, while moving with his wife and children.
 His final work was a historical novel, One More River, published posthumously.
-Fran was interred at Arcade Rural Cemetery in Arcade.
+He was interred at Arcade Rural Cemetery in Arcade.
 His papers are in the archives of the University at Buffalo.

 The characters Lucas Striker and Amy Striker in the 1981 film The Legend of the Lone Ranger were named in honor of Fran Striker.
-He was posthumously inducted into the Buffalo Broadcasting Hall of Fame in 1998.
+He was inducted into the Buffalo Broadcasting Hall of Fame in 1998.